Place your bets on this delicious Kentucky Derby pie filled with semi-sweet chocolate chips, walnuts and a good splash of bourbon.

 Add the walnuts and chocolate chips.
 Mix the pie filling on low speed until the walnuts and chocolate are evenly incorporated throughout the batter.
 Pour the filling into the unbaked pie shell.
 Bake the pie for 50-60 minutes until the center of the pie is set.

-The pie didn’t bubble over for me during baking; however, I did place a foil lined baking sheet under the pie, just in case, to catch any drips.
+The pie didn’t bubble over for me during baking; however, I did place a foil lined sheet pan under the pie, just in case, to catch any drips.
 Also, keep an eye on your pie crust.
 At around 40 minutes of bake time, I noticed the crust was nice and golden brown, but the filling still needed a bit more cook time.
-I loosely covered the top of the pie with foil to prevent any additional browning.
+I loosely covered the top of the pie with foil to prevent the edges of the pie crust from burning.

 Some prefer to eat the pie warm out of the oven.
-The filling can be a bit runny while it’s warm, so I prefer to let the pie cool completely for several hours on a wire rack before serving.
+The gooey filling can be a bit runny while it’s warm, so I prefer to let the pie cool completely for several hours on a wire rack before serving.
+Serve with a scoop of vanilla ice cream or homemade whipped cream.

 Storage and freezing